554 attributed reviews in the last 3 years

 We invoice after training

-We've been training and consulting on Reporting Services enthusiastically for a number of years.
+We've been running classroom training courses in Reporting Services for a number of years, and now offer online SSRS training too.
 If you're trying to learn SSRS there will be something on this page for you!

 Have you got an off-the-shelf package which contains some standard reports, but you're finding they don't show what you need to see?
 Maybe it's time to learn how to create reports in SQL Server Reporting Services!

 We publish two standard courses:

 Creating and publishing reports in SSRS

 Basic reports on views and stored procedures, and other advanced topics